guettli/scrum/README.md

 Most Agile and Scrum training courses refer to a 7 +/- 2 rule.

 My personal opinion: The team should not have more than 6 members.
-Ideal size for me is 4.

 # Team lifetime